Effect of control procedures on the evolution of entanglement in open quantum systems: Evolution of entanglement in the presence of photonic crystals

 \section{Evolution of entanglement in the presence of photonic crystals}

-In this section we consider a system of two level atoms interacting with a periodic dielectric crystal.
-The periodic dielectric structure gives rise to the photonic band gap \cite{John84, Ho90, Yablonovitch91}.
-The effect of this particular structure on electromagnetic waves is analogous to the effect semiconductor crystals have on the propagation of electrons, and leads to interesting phenomena like strong localization of light \cite{John87}, inhibition of spontaneous emission \cite{Yablonovitch91} and atom-photon bound states \cite{John94, Lewenstein88, Yang00}.
+In this section we consider a system of two level atoms interacting with a periodic dielectric crystal, this particular structure of which gives rise to the photonic band gap \cite{John84, Ho90, Yablonovitch91}.
+The effect of this on electromagnetic waves is analogous to the effect semiconductor crystals have on the propagation of electrons, and leads to interesting phenomena like strong localization of light \cite{John87}, inhibition of spontaneous emission \cite{Yablonovitch91} and atom-photon bound states \cite{John94, Lewenstein88, Yang00}.
 The origin of such phenomena can ultimately be traced to the photon density of states changing at a rate comparable to the spontaneous emission rates.
 The photon density of states are of course estimated from the local photon mode density which constitutes the reservoir.
+It is this photonic band gap that suppresses decoherence \cite{Wang08}.

-The advantage of studying them is that the presence of the photonic gap suppresses decoherence \cite{Wang08}.
-Let us consider a two-qubit system.
-One of these is locally coupled to a photonic crystal reservoir initially kept at temperature $T=0$.
-In this case the entanglement dynamics can be obtained by studying any one of the qubits individually.
+Let us consider a two-qubit system, one qubit of which is locally coupled to a photonic crystal reservoir kept at zero temperature.
+In this case, entanglement dynamics can be obtained by studying the qubit in contact with the reservoir.
 We start with the following Hamiltonian:

-where $\omega_0$ is the natural frequency of the two level atom, $\omega_k$ is the energy of the $k$th mode and $g_k$ is the frequency dependent coupling between the qubit and the photonic crystal, which is acting as the reservoir here.
-If we restrict the total atom-reservoir system to the case of a single excitation \cite{garraway97}, the evolution of a given state of the qubit is then given by \cite{Wang08}:
+where $\omega_0$ is the natural frequency of the two level atom, $\omega_k$ is the energy of the $k$th mode and $g_k$ is the frequency dependent coupling between the qubit and the photonic crystal, the latter acting as the reservoir here.
+And also, $\sigma_2$ and $\sigma_z$, $\sigma_{\pm} = \sigma_x \pm i\sigma_y$ are the Pauli matrices, with $a_k$ and $a_k^{\dagger}$ being the annihilation and creation operators for the $k$th mode.
+If we restrict the total atom-reservoir system to the case of a single excitation \cite{garraway97}, the evolution of a given state of the qubit $\rho(0)$ is then given by \cite{Wang08}:

 where